-Claim: Orthodox Jews have marital relations through a hole in a sheet.
+Claim: Orthodox jews engage in marital relations through a hole in a sheet.

-Origins: Common to the human experience is the desire to bask in the sure and certain knowledge that those who adhere to different practices have it much worse than we do.
-Part
+Origins: Common to the human experience is the desire to bask in the sure and certain knowledge those who adhere to different practices have it much worse than we do.
+Part of belonging to any group is the need to believe it's the best of its kind, and that holds true even when the groups in question are different religions, or even sects within the same religion.
+One needs to feel comforted one has made the right choice and is indeed upon the

 Indeed, not making love to your wife can call rabbinical sanction down upon the head of a Jewish man or even provide grounds for divorce.